Henry Ellard: Professional career

-Los Angeles (1983-1993)
+Los Angeles (1983–1993)

-Ellard was drafted in the second round (32nd overall) of the 1983 NFL Draft by the Los Angeles Rams.
+Ellard was selected in the second round (32nd overall) of the 1983 NFL draft by the Los Angeles Rams.
 Ellard would have a carousel of quarterbacks to catch from in his time that ranged from Jeff Kemp to Jim Everett.
 In his rookie year, Ellard was used mostly in the field as a returner on kicks.
 He made 31 combined returns on punts and kicks for 531 yards with one touchdown.
 He also made 16 catches for 268 yards (on the depth chart, receivers like Mike Barber and Dickerson would get the catches and yards, although Ellard outclassed both in yards per catch).
 The 1983 season for the Rams ended up being buoyed by the draft picks made for Ellard alongside Eric Dickerson to result in nine wins.
 While Dickerson set rookie records in yards and other various categories, Ellard would play his part in helping to clinch a playoff spot in the final game of the regular season.
-Needing a win against the New Orleans Saints to clinch a wild card berth, the Rams would not score a single touchdown from their offense, but they still pulled off a nail-biting 26-24 win.
-Ellard returned a punt 72 yards for a touchdown (his first in his career) that was in the middle of a sudden 16-point upswing after trailing 7-0 early in the first quarter.
+Needing a win against the New Orleans Saints to clinch a wild card berth, the Rams would not score a single touchdown from their offense, but they still pulled off a nail-biting 26–24 win.
+Ellard returned a punt 72 yards for a touchdown (his first in his career) that was in the middle of a sudden 16-point upswing after trailing 7–0 early in the first quarter.
 For his part, Ellard made six combined punt and kick returns for 130 yards.
 In the playoffs, Ellard was used sparingly in the playoff run by the Rams.
 He made four total catches for 61 yards with 13 returns for 168 yards in two combined postseason games.

 In the following year, Ellard would be used slightly more on the offensive side of the ball, starting each game of the season.
 He caught 34 total passes for 622 yards with six touchdowns, all of which were highs on the team.
-Ellard would score eight total touchdowns in the season, with a significant part of that being a four game stretch from September 30 to October 22.
+Ellard would score eight total touchdowns in the season, with a significant part of that being a four-game stretch from September 30 to October 22.
 In those four games, he caught a combined 6 passes for 134 total yards with three touchdowns while returning six punts for 207 yards and two touchdowns Ellard was selected as a punt returner for the Pro Bowl that year (alongside an All-Pro selection), having returned 30 punts for 403 yards and two touchdowns.
 The Rams made it back to the postseason once again with Ellard as a starter this time.
-He would catch 2 passes for 22 yards while returning 2 punts for 17 yards, but the Rams would lose 16-13.
+He would catch 2 passes for 22 yards while returning 2 punts for 17 yards, but the Rams would lose 16–13.